subfuzion/appmesh-blog/colorapp/README.md

 ![concepts-virtual-service](concepts-virtual-service.png)

-By using the virtual service name, service A need not be aware of the specific version of a service its communication is being directed to.
-This feature makes it easy for the App Mesh operator to shape traffic in ways that support various scenarios, such as [Blue-Green deployments], [A/B testing], and [Canary releases].
+By using the virtual service name, service A need not be aware of the specific version of service B to communicate with.
+This feature makes it easy for the App Mesh operator to shape traffic transparently to service consumers in ways that support various scenarios, such as [Blue-Green deployments], [A/B testing], and [Canary releases].

 ### Virtual Nodes